Jim Baikie: Biography

 Baikie served as a Corporal with the Royal Air Force in 1956–1963 before joining a printing company.
 Baikie joined Morgan-Grampian studio as an artist in 1964 and was an illustrator for the National Savings Committee in 1965–1966.
 Balkie was a bass guitarist in bands James Fenda and the Vulcans and Compass among others.

 Baikie began his comics career illustrating the romance comic Valentine for Fleetway.
 Over the next twenty years, he built a solid reputation working for TV comics such as Look-in, including adaptations of The Monkees and Star Trek, all scripted by Angus Allan.
-He also worked extensively in British girls' comics such as Jinty.
+He also worked extensively in British girls' comics such as June and Jinty.
 In the 1980s, Baikie drew The Twilight World in Warrior.

 In Britain, he is probably best known for collaborating with Alan Moore on Skizz.
 Baikie was so attached to the character that he went on to both write and illustrate Skizz II and Skizz III for 2000AD.
 2000 AD spin-off Crisis also saw Baikie produce the art for the New Statesmen story.

-Baikie has also worked extensively in the United States, on superhero strips such as Batman and The Spectre.
+Baikie has also worked in the United States, on superhero strips such as Batman and The Spectre.
 In 1986, he co-created Electric Warrior with writer Doug Moench.
 A new collaboration with Alan Moore also appeared in the guise of the First American.